christroutner/ben-training-data/knowledge/shared/websites/master-bitcoin-3rd-edition/ch13_security.md

 particularly suited to storing digital money.
 Our computers are constantly exposed to external threats via always-on internet connections.
-They run thousands of software components from hundreds of authors, often with unconstrained access to the user's files.
+They run thousands of software components from hundreds of authors, often with unconstrained access to the user’s files.
 A single piece of rogue software, among the many thousands installed on your computer, can compromise your keyboard and files, stealing any bitcoins stored in wallet applications.
 The level of computer maintenance